Skip to content

 2. Metric is stored under the SLX’s metric name

-3. Alert rules are generated from your spec.alerts thresholds and evaluated continuously
+3. Alert rules are generated from spec.alerts thresholds and evaluated continuously

 4. When a threshold is breached — immediately, or after the for duration — the alert fires